In the End (Black Veil Brides song): Music video

 Black Veil Brides released a music video for the song through YouTube on December 12, 2012.
 The music video features the band playing in different places that were used in their feature film, "Legion of the Black".
 Andy Biersack described the video as "a trailer" to the movie.
 The band plays on a salt lake bed, a church, and an abandoned oil factory.
-The video has now reached a total of 150 million views and 1 million likes.